2025-2026 BILLS

 BILL STATUS:

-S.1244 Bill reported favorably by the Joint Committee on the Judiciary and referred to the committee on Health Care Financing
+S.1244 — On 5.14.2026 the bill was reported favorably by the Joint Committee on the Judiciary and referred to the committee on Health Care Financing .

-In Massachusetts, “sent to study” means the bill does not advance this session.
+In Massachusetts, “sent to study” generally means the bill does not advance during the current legislative session.

 Disclaimer: This overview is intended as a general guide to the legislative process.
 Deadlines and procedures are subject to change under Joint Rules, committee extensions, or other legislative actions.

-BILL SYNOPSIS: An Act Enhancing Access to Abortion goes beyond abortion-related care by granting minors the ability to consent to preventative medical care, including vaccinations and sterilization, without parental consent or knowledge.
-It does not include any age delineations or mental capacity guidelines for minors making these decisions.
+An Act Enhancing Access to Abortion extends beyond abortion-related care by allowing minors to consent to preventative medical care — including vaccinations and sterilization — without parental knowledge or consent.

 Scroll to Top